Date: FPM Webinar. 25 January 2021 4pm UK time

 Chair: Professor Donald Singer, President, Fellowship of Postgraduate Medicine, London, UK

-Panel: Professor Allister Vale, Clinical Pharmacologist, University of Birmingham, UK; John Scadding, Hon.
-Consultant Neurologist Emeritus, National Hospital for Neurology and Neurosurgery, Queen Square, London; Dr John Launer, General Practitioner and Editorial Board member, Postgraduate Medical Journal
+Panel: Professor Allister Vale, Clinical Pharmacologist and Toxicologist, City Hospital Birmingham and the University of Birmingham, UK; John Scadding, Hon.
+Consultant Neurologist Emeritus, National Hospital for Neurology and Neurosurgery, Queen Square, London; Dr Anthony Daniels, writer and former psychiatrist, Bridgnorth; Dr Adrian Crisp, Fellow of Churchill College, Cambridge and Chair of the Churchill Archives Committee at Churchill College; Dr John Launer, General Practitioner and Editorial Board member, Postgraduate Medical Journal.

 Authors Allister Vale and John Scadding will discuss their new book on Winston Churchill’s illnesses: published 30th November 2020.